Many people experience leg pain.

 Does any of this sound familiar?

-If so, we can help.
+If so, physical therapy can help.

 What Causes Leg Pain?